Segunda División B

+The league's last ever season was in 2020-21.

 For the 2021–22 season, Segunda División B was replaced by Segunda División RFEF, which became the fourth tier due to the creation of a new, semi-professional third division by the Spanish federation (RFEF) called the Primera División RFEF.

 History

 The term Segunda División B was first used in 1929.
 It was used to designate a third level of teams after the Primera División and a Segunda División A. This division featured 10 teams and at the end of the season Cultural Leonesa were crowned champions.
 However, the 1929–30 season saw the first of many reorganisations of the Spanish football league system and the original Segunda División B was replaced by the Tercera División.
 At the start of the 1977–78 season the Segunda División B was revived, replacing the Tercera División as the third level.
 Initially the division consisted of only two groups.
 The 1986–87 season was played as a single group of 22 teams.
 It was changed the next year, with 80 teams in four groups from the 1987–88 season.

 The RFEF approved the expansion of the league initially to five groups of 20 teams each and recommended its further division into 10 subgroups of 10 teams each for ease of schedule, only for the 2020–21 season, due to promotion from the Tercera División groups in the curtailed 2019–20 season being applied.
 Also, the Segunda División B dropped down to the fourth level and changed its name to Segunda División RFEF on the creation of a new, two-group, 40-team third division called Primera División RFEF, which began to play in the 2021–22 season.
 An additional two teams were promoted after the 2020 Tercera División play-offs were called off and could not be replayed.
 In the 2020–21 season, the 102 qualified teams were divided into three groups of 20 and two groups of 21, subdivided into eight subgroups of 10 and two subgroups of 11.